 output dimension reduction.
 However, such an approximation could potentially introduce large errors in the

-representation of the field.
-Instead, we aim to exploit the structure in the data by identifying important
+representation of the nonstationary output field.
+Instead, we aim to exploit the structure in the output data by identifying important

 directions or principal components in the field.
 This approach allows us to select an optimal number of